My opinion on the new Franprix store concept in Paris

 The snacking area

 Franprix has been clearly committed to designing a whole new snacking area that would be convincing enough to turn the store in a true fast casual food joint.
 I have looked of all its details for Snacking Magazine‘s June issue.
-I cannot share this whole report here.
-I hope you will understand that.
+Read the article here (French version only)

 The cheese and delicatessen area